davisp/jiffy/README.md

   instead of `null`.
 * `use_nil` - Returns the atom `nil` instead of `null` when decoding JSON.
 This is a short hand for `{null_term, nil}`.
+* `return_trailer` - If any non-whitespace is found after the first JSON term is decoded the return value of decode/2 becomes `{has_trailer, FirstTerm, RestData::iodata()}`.
+This is useful to decode multiple terms in a single binary.

 `jiffy:encode/1,2`
 ------------------